bullhorn/rest-api-docs/source/includes/entityref/paybill/_holiday.md

-# Pay & Bill - Holiday
+# Pay and Bill - Holiday

 Entity that represents a Holiday record.